 Generously supported by the Prentice Family Foundation, the Western New York (WNY) Prosperity Fellowship is a program dedicated to supporting promising University at Buffalo students who are committed to contributing to the economic viability of the Western New York Region.
 The program delivers on this promise by providing Prosperity Fellows with professional development opportunities, as well as resources and access to WNY business leaders and the community.

 This fellowship program assists undergraduate and graduate students who are actively preparing for careers that further economic development and growth, especially in the Western New York region.
-Applications for the current scholar class are now closed.
-The application process will reopen in November and will be accepted until February 5, 2016.
+Applications are being accepted until February 5, 2016.

 Prosperity Fellows will be affiliated with like-minded individuals that show promise to be leaders in their industry and community.

 Up to $25,000 in scholarship and internship support for an academic year will be awarded to each Fellow based on demonstrated financial need.
 This support is intended to offset tuition and related academic costs (room and board, book allowance, etc.) for a full academic year and requires a summer internship.
 Unmet need is defined as each student’s total cost less the expected family contribution and all additional scholarships, grants and federal loans.
 The FAFSA will define the expected family contribution.

 Summer internships will cover the cost of summer internship tuition and fees.

 In addition, for internships without employer compensation or with compensation less than the average hourly internship pay rate, the Fellowship will confer an award that lifts the student's hourly pay up to the defined hourly rate:

 For undergraduate internships, the defined hourly rate is an average hourly pay rate of $12 per hour x 30 hours per week x 10 weeks ($3,600); and